Contact Us 1-800-596-4880

 • Application performance is not affected by queue latency.

-• If the data center in which your replica operates experiences an outage, CloudHub 2.0 automatically migrates your application to another availability zone, but you might experience some downtime and message loss during the migration.
+• If the data center in which your replica operates experiences an outage, CloudHub 2.0 automatically migrates your application to another availability zone; however, you can experience some downtime and message loss during the migration.